Distance of closest approach

-The distance of closest approach of two objects is the distance between their centers when they are externally tangent.
-The objects may be geometric shapes or physical particles with well-defined boundaries.
+In geometry, the distance of closest approach of two objects is the distance between their centers when they are externally tangent (touching without overlap).
+The objects may be abstract geometric shapes or physical objects with well-defined boundaries.
 The distance of closest approach is sometimes referred to as the contact distance.

-For the simplest objects, spheres, the distance of closest approach is simply the sum of their radii.
+For spheres, the distance of closest approach is simply the sum of their radii.
 For non-spherical objects, the distance of closest approach is a function of the orientation of the objects, and its calculation can be difficult.

-The maximum packing density of hard particles, an important problem of ongoing interest, depends on their distance of closest approach.
+The maximum packing density of hard particles depends on their distance of closest approach.

 The interactions of particles typically depend on their separation, and the distance of closest approach plays an important role in determining the behavior of condensed matter systems.

 Excluded volume

 The excluded volume of particles (the volume excluded to the centers of other particles due to the presence of one) is a key parameter in such descriptions; the distance of closest approach is required to calculate the excluded volume.
 The excluded volume for identical spheres is just four times the volume of one sphere.
 For other anisotropic objects, the excluded volume depends on orientation, and its calculation can be surprising difficult.
 The simplest shapes after spheres are ellipses and ellipsoids; these have received considerable attention, yet their excluded volume is not known.
 Vieillard Baron was able to provide an overlap criterion for two ellipses.
 His results were useful for computer simulations of hard particle systems and for packing problems using Monte Carlo simulations.